-(1) A substance or mixture (other than a research chemical, sample for analysis or waste product) is correctly classified if a determination is made about whether the substance or mixture can be classified into a hazard class under the GHS including a mixture classification referred to in Schedule 6.

-Note: The Schedule 6 tables replace some tables in the GHS.

-- (2) A substance or mixture that is a research chemical, sample for analysis or waste product is correctly classified if, so far as is reasonably practicable having regard to the known or suspected properties of the substance or mixture: - (a) a determination is made about the identity of the substance or mixture; and - (b) a determination is made about whether the substance or mixture can be classified into a hazard class under the GHS. - (3) An article that contains a substance or mixture that may be released during the use, handling or storage of the article is correctly classified if the substance or mixture is correctly classified.
+- (1) A substance or mixture (other than a research chemical, sample for analysis or waste product) is correctly classified if a determination is made about whether the substance or mixture can be classified into a hazard class under the GHS including a mixture classification referred to in Schedule 6 to these Regulations. - Note: The tables in Schedule 6 to these Regulations replace some of the tables in the GHS. - (2) A substance or mixture that is a research chemical, sample for analysis or waste product is correctly classified if, so far as is reasonably practicable having regard to the known or suspected properties of the substance or mixture: - (a) a determination is made about the identity of the substance or mixture; and - (b) a determination is made about whether the substance or mixture can be classified into a hazard class under the GHS. - (3) An article that contains a substance or mixture that may be released during the use, handling or storage of the article is correctly classified if the substance or mixture is correctly classified.